 An account has been set up in the church office for monetary donations if you would like to support the family in that way.

-Savvy Seniors will meet at 11:30am on Monday, February 6, at the Hiawatha, on Grant Street.
+Savvy Seniors will meet on March 6th at 11:30am at the Great Dane on Sherman Avenue.